dereuromark/cakephp-hashid/README.md

 at the same time (same datetime for created).
 - UUIDS are often used to just cloak the numeric primary keys visibility of how much gets inserted over time.
 But that is not what they should be used for.
 If you want to synch data across DBs, then they are useful.
 But they should not be abused for other things.

-Bottom line: Use hashids when you do not want to expose your database ids to the user.

 ## Demo
 See http://sandbox3.dereuromark.de/sandbox/hashids/pagination